 The WalkGPS website is sole-authored by Dave Osborne.
 Dave is a passionate advocate for bushwalking in WA.
-He is current President of Bushwalking WA (Federation of Western Australian Bushwalkers Inc) and is a life member and past-President of Perth Bushwalkers Club.
+He is current President and Acting Exec.
+Officer of Bushwalking WA (Federation of Western Australian Bushwalkers Inc) and is a life member and past-President of Perth Bushwalkers Club.
 He launched the original website in 2003 with the simple aim of encouraging anyone who can walk, young or not-so-young, to discover the great wealth of opportunities for enjoyable traditional bushwalking within 100km of Perth city.

 This is a privately-owned non-sponsored site.
 WalkGPS does not exist to make money and is not an advertiser, promoter or seller of GPS units, software, maps or books, or guided commercialised walks.
 The “GPS” in WalkGPS stands for Global Positioning System, not an abbreviation for ‘groups’.

 An optional small subscription fee has been introduced in 2017 to contribute toward ongoing site running costs and ensure the site is sustainable into the future.

 The seventy or so day walk routes on WalkGPS total over 1000km of bushwalking opportunities which are mostly not documented elsewhere.
 True to bushwalking tradition, and similar to the bushwalks in that wonderful 1985 book “Forests on Foot…” (Meney & Brown) produced by the then Campaign to Save Native Forests, many of the routes include cross-country (off-track) walking.
 The majority of the routes were initially explored by myself and not previously published.
 The walk pages are the product of several thousand kilometres of mostly solo reconnaissance walking; They are not one-off ‘trip reports’, but are based on multiple visits to each of the areas to re-test and optimise every route for walking enjoyment.